wasimreja/book-finder/README.md

 - Allows user to read the preview of the book.
 - Generate picture of book along with external link to see a preview of the book on Google Books.
 - Along with the books for reading, audiobooks are also available.
+- Regularly Updated, to provide you with latest features right in the application.

 ## Tech Stack